nickc1/skedm/docs/quick-example.rst

-Next, we need to fit the training data (rebuild the a shadow manifold) and make predictions for the test set.
+Next, we need to fit the training data (rebuild the shadow manifold) and make predictions for the test set.
 (22 seconds on a macbook air)

 ::